biblibre/omeka-plugin-CsvImportPlus/README.md

     Note: in the csv file, the file rows should always be after the item to which they are attached, else they are skipped.

-    This file is not compatible with the release 2.2 (no metadata for files).
+    This file is not compatible with the release 2.2 for an automatic import.

 6. `test_mixed_records_update.csv`